RAF Lossiemouth: Arrival of Poseidon

+The RAF's first Poseidon arrived in the UK from the US in February 2020, initially operating from Kinloss.
+It was later joined by a second aircraft before both moved to their new home at Lossiemouth in October 2020.
+The fleet was completed in January 2022 when the ninth aircraft was delivered to Lossiemouth.
+No. 201 Squadron reformed at Lossiemouth during 2021 as the second unit operating the Poseidon, sharing the fleet with No. 120 Squadron.

+A basing agreement between the UK and US governments was reached in 2017 to allow the US Navy to routinely operate their own Poseidons from Lossiemouth.
+To facilitate the arrangement, the US Department of Defense contributed £60m ($m) to the Lossiemouth Development Programme, including towards the runway and apron works.
+A hangar wash facility and austere barracks for the US Navy were opened in May 2024, which are operated by Commander Task Force 67 (CTF-67), part of the navy's Sixth Fleet.

+In October 2024, as part of a wider defence agreement between Germany and the UK, it was announced that German Navy Poesidons will periodically operate from Lossiemouth whilst conducting patrols of the North Atlantic.

 Facilities

 The RAF Lossiemouth site extends to 580 ha and accommodates two runways, the main runway (05/23) is 2764 m long and the secondary runway (10/28) is 1850 m long.
-Hangars at Lossiemouth date from the Second World War and comprise three C-type, one J-type, six L-type, four K-type and a Bellman type.
+Hangars at Lossiemouth date from the Second World War and consist of three C-type, one J-type, six L-type, four K-type and a Bellman type.
 The northern HAS complex has nine shelters and QRA facilities and the southern complex has a further nine shelters.
 Both HAS complexes were constructed in the 1970s.